Wild Cat(echectical) Course

 Catechetical questions: ‘Who suffered, was crucified, dead, and buried.
 Who descended into hell and the third day rose again from the dead?
 Remember that thou keep holy the sabbath?
 Give us this day our daily bread?’

-As we come to the bright centre of the solar year, we reflect on the core of the Christian mysteries, including looking at the challenging concepts of sin, confession and forgiveness.
-We consider the meaning of sabbath and begin the process of preparation for communion.
+We reflect on the ‘life-deat-life’ core of the Christian mysteries, including looking at the challenging concepts of sin, confession and forgiveness.

 Catechetical questions: ‘Who ascended into heaven, and sitteth on the right hand of God?
 Honour thy father and mother?
 Forgive us our trespasses, as we forgive those who trespass against us?